theupdateframework/pep-on-pypi-with-tuf/README.rst

 proposes the simple solution.
 First, the solution does not mandate that PyPI use any particular file system or tool.
 Second, the generic file-system based approach allows mirrors to use extant file transfer tools such as rsync to efficiently transfer consistent snapshots from PyPI.

 Producing Consistent Snapshots
 ------------------------------

-Given a project, PyPI is responsible for updating the *bins* metadata (roles delegated by the *bins* role and signed with an online key).
+Given a project, PyPI is responsible for updating the *pypi-signed* metadata (roles delegated by the *pypi-signed* role and signed with an on-pypi key).
 Every project MUST upload its release in a single transaction.
 The uploaded set of files is called the "project transaction".
 How PyPI MAY validate the files in a project transaction is discussed in a later section.
 For now, the focus is on how PyPI will respond to a project transaction.

 Every metadata and target file MUST include in its filename the `hex digest`__ of its `SHA-256`__ hash.
 For this PEP, it is RECOMMENDED that PyPI adopt a